 Appearances: Luke Cage (2016)

 Part of the generation that succeeded Buggy and Mabel, Cottonmouth is the owner of the wildly popular Harlem Paradise nightclub.
 That's just a front; he is actually an arms trafficker using his cousin Mariah's position as Councilwoman to launder money.
-He was a bad kid who grew into an even worse adult.
+He was a sweet kid who got broken and hardened by the family business until he grew into a bad adult.

 - Adaptational Attractiveness: In the comics, he had a pretty bizarre appearance with More Teeth than the Osmond Family, on top of being old and having a large unibrow.
 Mahershala Ali is not only younger-looking, but more conventionally handsome too.Cottonmouth: Never thought I'd be happy to see your ugly face.